 - Only the creator and explicitly shared users can view a dashboard

-- If you remove a user from Zendesk who didn't share their dashboard, that dashboard becomes inaccessible
+- If you remove a user who didn't share their dashboard, that dashboard becomes inaccessible

-- Zendesk doesn't record dashboards from specific users, Support can't retrieve dashboards after a user is removed
+- Zendesk doesn't record dashboards from specific users.
+It's not possible to retrieve unshared dashboards after you remove a user.

 Step 2: Regain access to shared dashboards